-“the Tower of Bronze…a truly astonishing spectacle, with more than ten chambers at its base”.
+“the Tower of Bronze…a truly astonishing spectacle, with more than ten chambers at its base”.-Chau Ta-Kuan

 Baphuon Temple Eastern Orientation

-The main entrance is reached by walking over an elevated pathway which is several hundred meters long.
+The approach to the temple is rather extraordinary and features an elevated pathway that is several hundred meters long.
 Predictably, the orientation of Baphuon is towards the east which is a familiar feature of Hindu temples.

-After the conversion to Buddhism in the 15th century a large reclining Buddha was constructed on the western side of the second level.
+The Khmer Empire converted to Buddhism in the 15th century.
+As a result, a large reclining Buddha was constructed on the western side of the second level.
 In total, the statue measured 9 meters tall and 70 meters in length.
-Unfortunately, the Buddha has fallen into disrepair however, it still is an amazing feature of the Baphuon Temple.
+Unfortunately, the reclining Buddha has fallen into disrepair however, it still is an amazing feature.

 Buddhism has survived since it’s introduction to Cambodia and it has also prevailed through the oppression of the 1970s.

-The terrace was used by King Jayavarman VII to review his marching troops as they returned from victory.
-The Terrace of Elephants is a platform that stretches for 350 meters and is named for the carvings of elephants on its eastern face.
+King Jayavarman VII used the Terrace of Elephants to review his marching troops as they returned from victory.
+The King’s army must have been very large because the terrace stretched for 350 meters.
+Additionally, the terrace was named after the elephant carvings on its eastern face.

-The Terrace of Elephants is connected to the Phimeanakas Temple.
-Unfortunately, much of the original Phimeanakas Palace was made of organic material and it has since decomposed.
-However, the foundation of the palace complex remains and it can still be explored.
+The Phimeanakas is located adjacent to the Terrace of Elephants.
+Therefore, it is easily accessible from both the Elephant Terrace and Baphuon.
+Unfortunately, the construction materials used for Phimeanakas Palace was mostly organic material.
+As a result, it has long since decomposed.
+However, the foundation of the palace can still be explored.

 When you visit Angkor the road less traveled is certainly worth exploring.
-Alternatively speaking, Baphuon Temple, Terrace of Elephants and Phimeanakas Temple are several of the many rewarding attractions to enjoy while everybody is busy ogling Angkor Wat.
-Especially Baphuon temple, this temple is amazing and it is surely underrated.
+Alternatively speaking, Baphuon Temple, Terrace of Elephants and Phimeanakas are several of the many rewarding attractions to enjoy while everybody is busy ogling Angkor Wat.
+Especially Baphuon temple, this temple is amazing and easily overlooked.